The National Audit Office has the following impact targets:

 Improved cost-effectiveness of the management of central government finances

-We influence the cost-effectiveness of the management of central government finances by having a dialogue based on our audit information with the Government, other actors steering central government finances, and the public administration that implements the decisions taken.
+We influence the cost-effectiveness of the management of central government finances by having a dialogue based on our audit information with the Government, other actors steering central government finances, and public administration, which implements the decisions taken.

 Improved trust in the knowledge base of decision-making

-Our audit operations ensure that the knowledge base of decisions on central government finances and financial management is reliable and of high quality.
+Our audit activities ensure that the knowledge base of decisions on central government finances and financial management is reliable and of high quality.

-Improved trust in Finnish central government acting openly, cost-effectively and sustainably
+Improved trust in the Finnish central government acting openly, cost-effectively, and sustainably

 We help to ensure that taxpayers and international actors operating with the Finnish society can trust the ability of the Finnish central government to act openly, cost-effectively, and in an economically sustainable manner.

 The management of general government finances is sustainable

 We help to ensure that general government finances are managed in a responsible manner, taking into account long-term sustainability.
 Fiscal policy complies with the rules, and the measures taken are counter-cyclical.

-In order for the National Audit Office to achieve its impact targets, we have identified the following performance targets.
+In order for the National Audit Office to achieve its impact targets, we have identified the following six performance targets.
 The achievement of the performance targets provides the conditions and foundation for the societal impact of our operations.

-1. We provide timely and material information that decision-makers can utilize in the development of operations
+1. We provide timely and relevant information that decision-makers can utilize in the development of operations

 We provide timely and relevant information on areas according to our societal impact targets.
 Our target is to have an impact during the entire audit process.
 We know when and what kinds of issues the NAOF should address and target its audit work at.
 The information and recommendations we provide are taken into account in the development of operations, and we are requested to provide diverse expert information and opinions.

 2. Our opinions are observed in fiscal policy preparation and decision-making